sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ### Configuration options

 Some actions support configuration options that alter their behaviour.
-For example, the `action/create-booking` can optionally check if the timeslot for the booking is available and fail in case it's not.
+For example, the `action/create-pending-booking` takes configuration parameter for the type of the booking being created.
 Other examples are the commission calculation actions that take the commission percentage as a configuration option.

 The configuration options for an action are set in the process description via the `:config` key in the action definition: